-If you’re planning on proposing to your loved one on a romantic holiday, the last thing you want is to set the metal detectors off, or for security to think there’s a suspicious item in your bag.
+If you’re planning on proposing to your loved one when you go away for Valentine’s Day, the last thing you want is to set the metal detectors off, or for security to think there’s a suspicious item in your bag.

 What if they start rifling through your bags and your secret’s uncovered?
 A bit of a buzzkill, you have to admit.